-Oklahoma City Ballet first opened in 1963 as the Oklahoma City Civic Ballet with the Company under the artistic direction of Yvonne Chouteau and Miguel Terekhov of Ballet Russe de Monte Carlo.
-In 1967, the Oklahoma City Ballet Society was incorporated to support the company.
+Oklahoma City Ballet first opened as the Oklahoma City Civic Ballet with the Company under the artistic direction of Yvonne Chouteau and Miguel Terekhov of Ballet Russe de Monte Carlo.

-Chouteau was succeeded by New York City Ballet Principal Dancers Conrad and Joy Ludlow, who directed the Company from 1973 to 1979.
+Chouteau was succeeded by New York City Ballet Principal Dancers Conrad and Joy Ludlow as the Company’s new directors.
 During this time, the Ludlows founded the Company’s affiliate school.

-In 2008, the company pulled from within the organization for the first time by appointing former dancer Robert Mills the new Artistic Director and changed its name to Oklahoma City Ballet.
-The next year, the affiliate school name changed to The Dance Center of Oklahoma City Ballet.
+The Company pulled from within the organization for the first time by appointing former dancer Robert Mills the new Artistic Director and changed its name to Oklahoma City Ballet.

 The School name changed to The Oklahoma City Ballet Yvonne Chouteau School, stemming from a generous gift from Kirkpatrick Philanthropies to honor our founder Madame Chouteau.